ILYA2606/DPFPSHelper/README.md

   ...
 }

-To call this method with the change of time of its execution, it is enough to simply write a single line
+To call this method with the calculate of time of its execution, it is enough to simply write a single line

 [DPFPSHelper getFPSMethod: @ "myMethodWithParameter:" withTarget: self withObject: @ "XXX"];